MadhanSaravanan005/Honey_trapper/README.md

 2. **Development Mode**: CORS is currently open for all origins
 3. **Privacy**: No data is stored or transmitted outside your local setup
 4. **WhatsApp TOS**: Ensure compliance with WhatsApp's Terms of Service

-## 🔒 Security Considerations

-- Model file should be properly validated
-- Consider implementing rate limiting
-- Review and restrict CORS origins for production
-- Monitor for false positives

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📝 License

-[Add your license here]

-## 🐛 Known Issues

-- Model file not included in repository
-- CORS settings need production configuration
-- Requires manual installation of Chrome extension

-## 📞 Support

-[Add your contact information or support channels]